bartonicek/plotscape/packages/plotscaper/README.md

 <!-- badges: end -->

 Plotscaper is an R package designed for making interactive figures geared towards data exploration.
-All plots in a `plotscaper` figure support linked highlighting by default, and include a wide variety of other interactions, including switching representation, changing parameters, zooming, panning, and reordering.
+All plots in a `plotscaper` figures support linked highlighting by default, as well as a wide variety of other interactions, including switching representation, changing parameters, zooming, panning, and reordering.